FABPs and PET

 Intestine contains FABP1 and FABP2, and the distal small intestine contains also FABP6.
 FABP1 participates in transport of LCFAs into β-oxidation, incorporation of monoglycerides into phospholipids, and production of chylomicrons.
 FABP2 directs LCFAs into triglyceride synthesis.
 FABP6 transports bile acids.

 Cardiac and skeletal muscle contains FABP3, which transports LCFAs to β-oxidation and phospholipid and triglyceride synthesis, and interacts with nuclear receptors.
 Endothelial cells in these tissues contain FABP4 and FABP5, of which at least FABP4 is regulated by VEGF.
+In addition to FABPs, myoglobin binds fatty acids, which may have role in regulation of FA and oxygen metabolism in cardiomyocytes and type 1 myocytes.

 Adipose tissue has very high levels of FABP4, and very low levels of FABP5.
 FABPs play a role in triglyceride (TG) storage, regulation of FA concentrations, production of inflammatory cytokines, and interact with PPAR nuclear receptors.